Building an interconnected archipelago of self-directed communities of intellectual inquiry.

 Project ARCH seeks to identify and promote sets of platform affordances and community norms that support epistemically productive discourse.

 At present, Project ARCH partners with small scholarly communities that are seeking to expand the frontier of knowledge.
 Powered by the Santa Fe Institute, our partner networks are often interdisciplinary, international, and inter-organizational communities of scholars.
-We provide these partners with a customizable suite of digital tools that help support their community’s intelectual inquiries, and relevant insights from complexity science.
+We provide these partners with a customizable suite of digital tools that help support their community’s intellectual inquiries.
 Each partner network has their own norms, and requests somewhat different affordances.
 We use these differences - in combination with complexity theory - to learn which sets of platform affordances and community norms promote epistemically productive discourse.
 We work to disseminate those insights back to our partners.

 Need to log in to the ARCH?